It just looks better.

 Why I shoot.

 In the autumn of 2012 I was diagnosed with head and neck cancer.
 My diagnosis and subsequent treatment at Fox Chase Cancer Center in Philadelphia, Pa., has influenced me both as a person and an artist ever since.
 As most cancer patients will tell you, their history is defined by the moment of diagnosis, and there is only 'before' and 'after'.
 My own history is bifurcated by my diagnosis on October 11th, 2012, and I live happily here in the 'after' with my wife and daughter in western Massachusetts, along with our dogs, cats and chickens.
-It is not lost on me how lucky I am to be here right now.
-As a photographer, I am struck by my immense good fortune to be present on your wedding day.
-I also have an increased sense of urgency to make images that are both substantial and filled with meaning, almost as if the clock were ticking on the time I have left to make something beautiful for you.
-(It is.)
+As a photographer, I am struck by my immense good fortune to be present on your wedding day, and have a heartfelt sense of urgency to make images that are both substantial and filled with meaning.

 The notes you don't play.